PATHWAYS TO NET ZERO

 Fleet Renewal

-New airplanes provide significant efficiency gains — each generation reduces fuel use and emissions 15% to 25%.
+New airplanes provide significant efficiency gains.
 Deploying the latest generation of airplanes is one of the most significant contributions to CO2 emissions reduction available over the next decade.

-Across all our new commercial models we are striving for double digit improvements in CO2 emissions, fuel efficiencies and our noise footprint.
+Across all our new commercial models we are striving for improvements in fuel efficiencies and our noise footprint.

 Advanced Technology

-To meet the industry’s net zero commitment by 2050, it will take a “SAF” approach.
+To meet the industry’s net-zero commitment by 2050, it will take a “SAF and” approach.
 Boeing has extensive experience on the “and” through research, studies, testing and partnerships.
 The future of flight will incorporate the latest digital design, testing and production tools, airframe, propulsion and systems technology; and different power and energy solutions will apply to different market segments and aircraft sizes.

 Operational Efficiency